 Any abuse of the guidelines may result in revocation of this permit.

 Per Title 12 M.R.S.A.
 Chapter 807, Article 2, Section 6: Penalty: Not withstanding Section 9701, any person who engages in out-of-door burning in violation of this article, or who fails to comply with any stated permit condition or restriction, commits a Class E crime.
-In addition, if the State proves that while in vio0lation that person’s out-of-door fire resulted in fire suppression costs to municipal or State Government, the court, as part of any sentence imposed, may order restitution, pursuant to Title 17-A, Chapter 54, to be paid to the government entities incurring the suppression cost.
+In addition, if the State proves that while in violation that person’s out-of-door fire resulted in fire suppression costs to municipal or State Government, the court, as part of any sentence imposed, may order restitution, pursuant to Title 17-A, Chapter 54, to be paid to the government entities incurring the suppression cost.
 For each violation of this article:

 The monetary award for restitution to a municipality may not to exceed $25,000; and